Today's story comes from the Baltimore Examiner:

 Britny, an eighth-grader, said students had been staring at Kreager, making fun of the fact she had a black eye, which angered Kreager and prompted her to spit.
 "And then everybody on the bus started fighting," Britny said.
 Britny's mother, Monalisa Carter, said the attack wasn't a hate crime.
 "That's so untrue," Carter said.
 "I did not raise her that way.
 Britny is not a racial person.
 She has white friends, black friends; she gets along with everybody."(more)

-It seems that we live in a world where, if a White person attacks a Non-White person, Non-Whites are considered likely to have been victims of a hate crime until shown otherwise, whereas Non-Whites who attack Whites carry impunity that race could have been a factor.
+All of these items are on account of one side's race in this incident, and nothing else; it seems we live in a world where, if a White person attacks a Non-White person, Whites are considered likely to have been victims of a hate crime until shown otherwise, whereas Non-Whites who attack Whites carry impunity if anyone suggests race could have been a factor.
 For example, a group of Hispanic men recently jumped a white firefighter outside a restaurant and repeatedly stabbed him, shouting: "we don't want no gringos here."
-Somehow the police decided that this incident was not "racially-fueled," either.
+Somehow the police decided that this incident was not "racially-fueled", either.

 Would race be given so little attention in either of these incidents if the roles had been reversed?
 It is important to walk through this mental exercise, for it is a litmus test to see just how out of character the reactions of the law and media are if just that one thing were changed.
 If the assailant been White and the victim Black (or Hispanic), normally the press would be dying to know whether the crime was racially-motivated and, later, the prosecution would wanted to know, too.
-The judge would also want to know, because often it seems they make an example out of the perpetrator and use it to make a "clear statement against racism" with an unforgivingly-long prison sentence.
-Furthermore, the groups claiming to be against racism and bigotry are often chomping at the bit to find out more about the perpetrator and his or her background; how many textbook examples of the evil "White racist" have they dug up to dangle before the public, just in case someone started to doubt the necessity of the endless "tolerance" programs these groups sponsor and receive funding for?
+The judge would also want to know, because often it seems they make an example out of the perpetrator and use it to make a "clear statement against racism" with an unforgivingly-brutal damages award or prison sentence.
+Furthermore, the groups claiming to be against racism and bigotry are often chomping at the bit to find out more about the perpetrator and his or her background; they cannot wait to find the next evil "White racist" to thrust into the spotlight, just in case someone started to doubt the necessity of the endless "tolerance" programs these groups sponsor and receive funding for.

 If the system only takes an interest in race-related violence towards Non-Whites (or Hispanics) and does not seek to provide protection when the perpetrators are racist Non-Whites, then the system itself is racist and discriminatory.
 A world where information is withheld in order to make Non-Whites look non-threatening could become a very dangerous world for White people.
 Our modern-day "Rosa Parks" story - with the race roles reversed and a White girl being denied a seat - is just one very obvious example.